hzsk/clarind-helpdesk/README.md

 ### Wordpress plugin

-Our colleagues at DARIAH-ERIC have a [wordpress form for CLARIN-D helpdesk](https://github.com/DARIAH-ERIC/contact-helpdesk)
+Our colleagues at DARIAH-ERIC have develpoed a [wordpress form for the CLARIN-D helpdesk](https://github.com/DARIAH-ERIC/contact-helpdesk)

 ## Installation of support form